NativeScript/docs-v7/docs/tooling/debugging.md

 The debugging agent won't be started automatically by NativeScript-CLI but a link is provided for the user to open in Google Chrome.
 The link appears in the CLI log after the command is executed.
 Android and iOS have different links, but both can be opened in Google Chrome.
 The debugger is attached once the link is opened.

-To enable the same behaviour in iOS, the command `tns debug ios --chrome` needs to be executed (Safari defaults as a debug agent).

 To start the debugger for Android, run the following command:

 ```Bash